Netcentric/accesscontroltool/docs/Configuration.md

 property | comment | required
 --- | --- | ---
 name | Works mostly like for groups, except that the string is split up in first and last name using the last space found in string.
 For instance "Johann Sebastian Bach" will result in first name "Johann Sebastian" and last name "Bach".
 For names where the split has to be explicitly configured, use a comma: "Van der Broek, Sebastian" will result in first name "Sebastian" and last name "Van der Broek".
-Sets the properties `profile/familyName` and `profile/givenName` of the user. | optional path | Works exactly as for groups | optional isMemberOf | Works exactly as for groups | optional description | Description of the user - will overwrite description in `profileContent` if provided there as well | optional email | Email of the user - will overwrite email in `profileContent` if provided there as well | optional
+Sets the properties `profile/familyName` and `profile/givenName` of the user. | optional path | Works exactly as for groups, except that the automatic prefix in case of relative paths is `/home/users`. | optional isMemberOf | Works exactly as for groups | optional description | Description of the user - will overwrite description in `profileContent` if provided there as well | optional email | Email of the user - will overwrite email in `profileContent` if provided there as well | optional